Gestalt Principles of Perception

 We can see in this example, that the elements are arranged into horizontal rows since the colours are the differing feature as the shapes are consistent.
 The colours used implies the relationship and create the structure of the composition.

 A Fundamental To Follow

-The aspects I have talked about today, and others in this series seem like very basic, and they are.
+The aspects I have talked about today, and others in this series seem considerably basic, and they are.
 They are part of the fundamentals of graphic design and the all-important perspective of how our viewers will see our design or website and the message they will get from them.

 Fundamentals are essential to allow you, graphic and web designers, to produce your own conceptual depths in both kinds of design.
-It opens our mind to the avenue of what we can do.
+It opens our minds to the avenue of what we can do.

 Our next article will cover another principle of Gestalt Theory.
 If necessary, go back and re-read the previous posts and use the new material to complement your reading.
 This is how we learn, and this is my own fundamental, to keep learning and sharing and learning.